-We were not successful with the passage of HB93/S162, which would have given local governments the ability to protect their communities from the harmful impact of single use plastics, there are several communities acting on their own, including Coral Gables.
+Last session we were not successful in getting legislation passed, which would have given local governments the ability to protect their communities from the harmful impact of single use plastics, there are several communities acting on their own, including Coral Gables.
 We are gearing up for the 2018 session that starts in January!
 We will also be hosting several outreach and education events.
 Get involved!
 Check out our community calendar for event dates.

 To date, 27 municipalities across Florida have passed resolutions